Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 <img src="imgs/slack-bot.png" width="500" alt="Slack Bot"/>

-The slack integration uses its own API key in the background.
+The Slack integration uses its own API key in the background.
 This API key is synced with the integration.
-The questions are answered by the API answer endpoints (for details, see the [API Support](#api-support) section).
+The questions are answered by the API answer endpoint (for details, see the [API Support](#api-support) section).

 The Slack integration works as following: